Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Experiments

-Plots of the computed robust invariant sets are illustrated in Fig. \ref{fig-one-5}.
-Unlike for the low-dimensional Examples \ref{ex1} and \ref{ex2}, the value iteration method for solving \eqref{eq} here runs out of memory and thus does not return an estimate.
-The semi-definite programming based method \eqref{sos}, however, is still able to compute robust invariant sets, which are illustrated in Fig. \ref{fig-one-5}.
-In order to shed light on the accuracy of the computed robust invariant sets, we synthesize coarse estimates of the maximal robust invariant sets on planes $x_5-x_6$ with $x_1=x_2=x_3=x_4=x_7=0$ and $x_6-x_7$ with $x_1=x_2=x_3=x_4=x_5=0$ respectively.
-These estimates are also depicted in Fig. \ref{fig-one-5}.
+Unlike for the low-dimensional Examples \ref{ex0} and \ref{ex2}, the value iteration for solving \eqref{eq} here runs out of memory and thus does not return a result.
+The semi-definite programming based method \eqref{sos} in Alg. \ref{alg2}, however, is still able to compute robust invariant sets, which are illustrated in Fig. \ref{fig-one-5}.
+In order to gauge the accuracy of computed robust invariant sets, we use numerical simulation techniques to obtain coarse approximations of the maximal robust invariant sets on planes $x_5-x_6$ with $x_1=x_2=x_3=x_4=x_7=0$ and $x_6-x_7$ with $x_1=x_2=x_3=x_4=x_5=0$ respectively.
+These approximations are also depicted in Fig. \ref{fig-one-5}.

 \end{example}